1. First Steps

 With the same iCloud account on iPhone and iPad, YachtLog becomes a team:

-- Logbook data (yachts, trips, entries, crew) syncs automatically – and survives a device change.
+- Logbook data (yachts, trips, entries, crew) and the route library sync automatically – and survive a device change.

 - The current trip planning – ports, route, roles, watch plan – travels along live: plan on the iPad in the evening, cast off with the iPhone in the morning.